 Cute, yes.
 But behind those eyes lies an eternal hunger!

 How to Prevent Rabbits

-- It’s best to keep rabbits from crossing into the garden to begin with, and many old-time remedies rely on spreading various products around the perimeter of the garden such as dried blood or dried blood meal or human hair.
-Sprinkle dried blood on the surface around all your plants as early in the season as you can, and repeat after a heavy rain.
-Note: If you have dogs, don’t try this method because they might be attracted to the scent and start digging up your garden.
+Focus on keeping rabbits from setting foot in your garden to begin with.
+Many old-time remedies rely on spreading various products around the perimeter of the garden such as dried blood meal or human hair.
+Sprinkle dried blood meal on the surface around all your plants as early in the season as you can, and repeat after a heavy rain.
+(Note: If you have dogs, don’t try this method because they might be attracted to the scent and start digging up your garden themselves!)

-- Rabbits don’t like to leave their shelters, so try to reduce the possible rabbit homes around your yard.
-Brush away piles of brush and leaves, and fill in abandoned burrows.
-If a rabbit doesn’t have a place to live, hopefully it won’t stay and munch.
+Rabbits don’t like to stray far from their shelters, so try to reduce the possible rabbit homes around your yard.
+Rake away piles of brush and leaves, fill in abandoned burrows, and seal any holes under sheds or structures.
+If a rabbit doesn’t have a place to live or hide nearby, hopefully it won’t stay and munch.
 Rabbits will also breed much more if they have a good habitat available—all the more reason to have no vacancy!